zhuldyzayb/PhD_thesis_all_codes_ZBaki/README.md

 The thesis text is available through ISBN(digital): 978-90-365-6490-8 or DOI: 10.3990/1.9789036564908 starting March 11th, 2025.
 All rights reserved.
 No parts of the thesis may be reproduced, stored in a retrieval system or transmitted in any form or by any means without permission of the author.

-The codes in this repository are also private and available for specified public upon request and prior authorisation.
+The codes in this repository are also the intellectual property of the author and require a proper citation to the source.

 Each block of codes contains separate README description files as well as inline comments inside code files.
 Programming languages used: R, C++